ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       - secrets/users.acl
     ~~~

-    This `kustomization.yaml` file has elements you've already seen in previous deployments, plus a few extra ones:
+    This `kustomization.yaml` file has elements you have already seen in previous deployments, plus a few extra ones:

     - With `labels` you can set up [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to all the resources generated from this `kustomization.yaml` file.
 In this case, there is only one label `app: cache-valkey` to indicate that the resources declared in this Kustomize project belong to the Valkey caching server.